Support Center

 Contact Support

-Support communications are written and handled with confidentiality discipline.
-Personal data, reviewer identity information, and sensitive integrity allegations are handled through controlled channels.
+Confidentiality Discipline: Personal data, reviewer identity information, and sensitive integrity allegations are handled through controlled channels.
 Where a query requires editorial judgment, support routes the request to the appropriate editorial office rather than offering speculative interpretation.

 Search Help

 Search help supports role-based needs.
 Authors search for journals that match scope and method.
 Editors search for reviewer expertise and topic alignment.
 Librarians search for holdings and package composition.
-Therefore, search help includes dedicated guidance paths for each role, enabling users to locate the correct content or portal function without repeated trial and error.